citysciencelab/cut-re3/README.md

 The **providers** file sets up the remote simulation model servers.
 The implemented backend loads **all** models (= processes) from the configured simulation model servers except the ones explicitely excluded.

-The simulation model servers have to provide endpoints that comply with the OGC processes standard in order to be loaded from this api (see https://ogcapi.ogc.org/processes/).
+The simulation model servers have to provide endpoints that comply with the OGC processes api standard in order to be loaded from this api (see https://ogcapi.ogc.org/processes/).
 Otherwise they will be silently ignored.
 An error will be logged.

-In case the **providers** file needs to be modified, the server has to be restarted.
+In case the **providers** file needs to be modified, the server has to be restarted (make restart).

 ## Frontend configuration
 - frontend/portal/simulation/config.js